dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 }
 ```

-## Examples
+## Example
-We demonstrate how to use Operon built-in declarative security with two examples: using JSON Web Tokens and ...
-(XXX not sure what is the alternative here.
-We don't have an actual database example.)
+We demonstrate how to use Operon built-in declarative security using JSON Web Tokens:

-### JWT

 ```javascript
 import jwt from "jsonwebtoken";